The Cleansing Bases: Your First Step Is a Clinical Decision, Not a Cosmetic One.

 Why does shampoo selection matter clinically, not just cosmetically?

 The scalp's optimal pH is between 5 and 6.
-Standard shampoos sit at pH 9–11 — high enough to inactivate the enzymatic systems responsible for ceramide processing, disrupt commensal microbiome populations, and induce stratum corneum swelling.
-Peer-reviewed evidence in JCAD confirms that maintaining scalp pH between 5 and 6 supports a diverse microbiome and promotes a healthy scalp.
-Using the wrong cleanser actively degrades the scalp environment with every wash — and undermines every active treatment applied afterward.
+Most commercial shampoos sit above it — of 123 shampoos analysed, 61.78% were above pH 5.5, and 80.77% of anti-dandruff shampoos were.
+Above the optimal range, the stratum corneum swells, commensal microbiome populations are disrupted, and ceramide-processing enzymes are inhibited.
+Peer-reviewed evidence in JCAD confirms that maintaining scalp pH between 5 and 6 supports a diverse microbiome.
+Using the wrong cleanser degrades the scalp environment with every wash — and undermines every active treatment applied afterward.

 How do I choose between the 5 Kapyderm cleansing bases?